telerik/ajax-docs/controls/ribbonbar/client-side-programming/overview.md

->note You can not operate with the RibbonBarToggleList by itself.
+>tip You can not operate with the RibbonBarToggleList by itself.
 In other words if you intend to disable the RibbonBarToggleList you will not be able to do so since it does not render as an object.
 Instead you will need to disable each RibbonBarToggleButton individually.
 The same apply for the RibbonBarMenu as well.
 >